silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ### Automating your upgrades using the SilverStripe Upgrader tool
 We've developed [an upgrader tool](https://github.com/silverstripe/silverstripe-upgrader) which you can use to help with the upgrade process.
 The upgrader is unlikely to completely upgrade your project, however it can take care of the most tedious part of the upgrade.
-It can also be use to upgrade your existing SilverStripe 4 project to a newer minor release.
+It can also be used to upgrade your existing SilverStripe 4 project to a newer minor release.

 ## Step 0 - Pre-requisites and background work {#step0}